dendibakh/perf-ninja/labs/memory_bound/data_packing/README.md

+**NOTE: this lab is currently broken.**
+**After migrating to a new compiler version the speedup is no longer measurable consistently.**
+**You can still try to solve it to learn the concept, but the result is not guaranteed.**

 # Data packing

-### NOTE: after migrating from clang12 to clang14 the speedup is no longer measurable.

 This is a lab about data packing.